 - Italian seasoning (if you don’t have a bottle of it, you can create your own with a mixture of dried thyme, rosemary, basil, oregano, and red pepper flakes)

-- Worcestershire sauce for umami flavor
+- Worcestershire sauce creates umami flavor—don’t skip it!

 Customizing the salad